-We currently rely, and will continue to rely for the foreseeable future, on substantial debt financing that we are not able to repay in cash.
+We currently rely, and may continue to rely for the foreseeable future, on substantial debt financing that we are not able to repay in cash.

 In order to maintain our operations, including our research and development efforts and our preclinical development of PRP, we have over the last three years entered into a number of securities purchase agreements pursuant to which we issued convertible debt in return for cash.
 We are not currently able to repay either the current principal or interest on this debt in cash.
 Our lenders, therefore, can convert their debt into shares of our common stock, at a percentage discount to current market prices and then attempt to sell these shares on the open market in order to pay down their loans and receive a return on their investment.
 These financings pose the risk that as these debts are converted, our stock price will reflect the reduced prices our lenders are willing to sell their shares at, given the discount they have received.
-These financings contain no floor on the price our lenders can convert their debt into shares of our common stock and they could conceivably reduce the price our common stock to near zero.
+These financings contain no floor on the price our lenders can convert their debt into shares of our common stock to near zero.
 These types of financings negatively impact our balance sheet and the appeal of our common stock as an investment.
 While we are actively exploring various alternatives to reduce if not eliminate this debt, for the foreseeable future we will continue to carry it on our balance sheet, and we may have to enter into additional such financings in order to sustain our operations.
 As a result, the price of our common stock and our market capitalization are subject to significant declines until our convertible debt is either refinanced on a favorable basis or is eliminated.

-The total amount of debt outstanding under these financing arrangements is \$2,617,685 as of October 2, 2018.
+As of December 31, 2018, the total amount of debt outstanding under these convertible notes, including interest, is \$1,756,091 (not including redemption premium).
 Please see the section captioned "Management's Discussion of Financial Condition and Results of Operations - Recent Developments" for further information.